Tattoos FAQ | Liz Tattoo & Piercing

 I can recommend these sites for your text tattoo:

 1001 free fonts

 In the links above, you can dig into several styles and categories of fonts.
 You can see the style directly and download your favorite for free.

-Yes you can.
+Yes you can train pretty soon after getting tattooed.
 Although, try to avoid rubbing and bumping on the fresh tattoo for a few days.
 This could affect the final result and give irritation because of dirty surfaces and bacteria.
 But as long as you protect the tattoo, keep it moisturized and shower as usual afterwards, it shouldn’t be a problem given that you are in good health.

-Is there a risk of getting an infection?
+- Is there a risk of getting an infection in my tattoo?

 Some people are extra nervous about the summer months, especially considering the warm dog days and such.
 I think it depends more on what your plans are for the near future.
 If you are going to sunbathe and swim , maybe you should consider having the tattoo done closer to the autumn or after your vacation.
 But if you are not into the sun or swimmingpool/beach and can keep your hygienic routine, it shouldn’t really matter at all.

 - Is there a risk of an allergic reaction from the tattoo ink?

 Yes, there is a minor risk of getting an allerigic reaction from tattoo ink.
 When exposing your skin or stomach for any chemical substances, there is of course always an individual risk to get or develop some kind of allergies.
 But during all my years as a tattoo artist, I have only witnessed a handful of cases in which my customers have had an allergic reaction.
 If this has happened, it has mostly been related to the red ink.

 All the ink I use is controlled by the local health authority and is well componed chemically in order to be biocompatible.
 If you are uncertain, have many allergies or just have a very sensitive skin – contact me.
 We might be able to do a “dot test” in which we try out your wanted colors on your skin in advance.